dannygsmith/cfp-tabber/README.md

 ```
 - NOTICE: you do not have to put a div around the shortcode, the plugin takes care of that for you.

-- Tabbers Shortcode to use the tabber custom post type in the backend:
+- Tabbers Shortcode to use the tabber custom post type in the backend located at => Tabbers/Add New and Tabbers/Topics:

 ```
 [tabbers topic="Rocky"][/tabbers]